 These have been devised to outline the activities for the day and to help with the free flow of the school.
 Please note that the timetable is not ‘set in stone’.

-A planner is devised incorporating the Early Years Foundation Stage, which details the children’s learning objectives.
+A monthly planner is devised incorporating the Early Years Foundation Stage, the children's interests, spontaneous activities, and next steps.
 You may wish to look at this for reference and it can be found on the Classroom wall.

-Children will start these when they are ready, but approximately when they are three years old.
+Children will start these when they are ready, usually in Transition class.
 The workbooks consist of a ‘My Name’ book, ‘My Weekend News’ book and ‘Little Learners’ book (Numbers and Letters).